stream-protocol/stream-payments-app/README.md

 Shopify <> StreamPay™ integration (Powered by Solana)

-<p align="center">Stream**Pay*™ stands as a pioneering payment solution meticulously designed to elevate the payment experience for both merchants and customers.
-By seamlessly integrating with the Solana blockchain, Stream**Pay**™ offers an array of features and benefits that propel online transactions into a new era of efficiency, security, and ease.
+<p align="center">StreamPay™ stands as a pioneering payment solution meticulously designed to elevate the payment experience for both merchants and customers.
+By seamlessly integrating with the Solana blockchain, StreamPay™ offers an array of features and benefits that propel online transactions into a new era of efficiency, security, and ease.

 <p align="center"><img src="apps/docs/docs/assets/streampay_ecommerce.jpeg" alt="StreamPay_E-Commerce"